zzMiao123/zzMiao123.github.io/_pages/about.md

 <br/>
 # 🤖 Projects

-Beyond research, I am passionate about designing innovative robots and AI models inspired by life and biology, translating concepts from textbooks into real-world technologies that enhance people's lives.
+Beyond research, I am passionate about designing innovative robots and AI models inspired by nature and daily life, translating concepts from textbooks into real-world technologies that enhance people's lives.
 My extensive hands-on experience has enabled me to grow into a full-stack engineer.

 ## Hardware and Robotics